mijovicpetar/assignables/README.md

     obj = SomeModel()
     obj.assign(data) # Data will be validate using you custom data validator.

-If there is a missmatch between you atribute naming or you wish to specify a naming convetion for resulting dictionary there is a way.
+If there is a missmatch between your atribute naming or you wish to specify a naming convetion for resulting dictionary there is a way.

     data = {